 We believe our sales and marketing efforts have established our reputation for providing innovative solutions that meet our customers' needs in a timely, cost-efficient manner.
 Our ability to leverage our distribution network will be an important factor in our continued success.
 The sales and marketing of our products largely depends upon the type of offering, location and target market.
-We organize our sales approach into the commercial/architectural market, which includes Array replacement lamps and sign lighting, and the pool and spa market.
+We organize our sales approach by market, which includes Array replacement lamps for commercial applications and Lumificient sign lighting.
+In addition to traditional sign lighting applications, we have expanded the marketing of our Lumificient products to other commercial applications such as vending machines and display counters.
 We compensate our selling agents on a commission basis.

-Commercial/Architectural.
-We market and sell our LED and fiber optic lighting products and systems through our Nexxus Commercial Lighting and Lumificient divisions.
-Within our Commercial Lighting division, we recently recruited a team of industry-experienced sales professionals dedicated to promote and sell our Array brand of LED light bulbs.
-Nexxus Commercial Lighting products are sold primarily through a global network of individual lighting agencies.
+We market and sell our LED products through our Array Lighting division and through our subsidiary, Lumificient.
+During 2010, we recruited a team of industry-experienced sales professionals dedicated to promoting and selling our Array brand of LED light bulbs through our network of lighting agencies.
 These independent lighting agencies provide assistance in the lighting specification process, provide local customer and project management support and direct the customer to purchase products from us.
 Array replacement lamps also are sold through independent energy savings companies which assist customers with improved energy usage.
 Lumificient products are sold primarily through independent local sign and lighting manufacturers and distributors, as well as select national accounts.